Let’s explore a rather common question today.

 And it’s understandable – after all, digital marketing can get very time-consuming.
 Attempting to plan and execute a strong strategy while juggling other parts of the business is a huge responsibility to take on.

-For most companies, it makes sense to hire marketing help to hand over the baton.
+For most companies, it makes sense to hire additional digital marketing help to hand over the baton.

 But with so much going on in a business, it can be difficult to know where exactly to invest your marketing dollars.